Does CLIP Know My Face?

-\textbf{Possible Countermeasures} Our identity inference attack is exploiting the fact that the model is memorizing the visual appearance of a person together with its name.
-A possible counter measure to prevent these privacy attacks is to mask out all names in the dataset, similar to the approach applied during the creation of the Conceptual Captions 3M dataset~\cite{cc2m}.
-However, it is questionable if this will fully prevent privacy attacks.
-If the name of a person is memorized, other attributes about this individual are most likely memorized too.
+Our IDIA exploits the fact that the model is memorizing the visual appearance of a person together with their name.
+A possible countermeasure to prevent these privacy attacks could be to mask out all names in the dataset, similar to the approach applied during the creation of the Conceptual Captions 3M dataset~\cite{cc3m}.
+However, it is questionable whether this will fully prevent IDIAs.
+If a person's name is memorized, other attributes about this individual are most likely memorized too.
 One could think of other textual attributes than the name of a person.
-Taking celebrities, for example, one could think of films or TV-series in which they played a role.
-Instead of using the name of the person, one could use the name of the TV-series to infer whether the celebrity was in the training data.

-With models getting more powerful, one should think about whether some kind of decency could be taught to these multi-modal models.
-If the model is aware that the information it is about to share is private, it could refuse to give an answer, similar to a doctor refusing to talk about the health status of other patients.
-With the DALL-E~\cite{dalle} API, OpenAI is already doing a first step in this direction.
-According to the content policy~\cite{dalle_content_policy} of DALL-E, it is prohibited to generate public figures like celebrities or politicians.
-Trying to do so, the image generation is refused. \\
+Talking about celebrities, for example, one could think of films or TV series in which they played a role.
+For private individuals who post images on the internet, other possible attributes could be the occupation, the place of residency, or the usernames of social media accounts.
+Instead of using the person's name, one could imagine using these attributes to infer whether the person was in the training data.
+With models getting more powerful, one should consider whether some decency could be taught to these multi-modal models.
+If the model is aware that the information it is about to share is private, e.g., by labeling sensitive data points, it could refuse to answer, similar to a doctor refusing to talk about the health status of other patients.
+However, since different people have different understandings of privacy, future work would have to investigate how one could create a general basis for privacy in machine learning models.